Extreme Points in Multi-Dimensional Screening: Main Results

-In this section, we show that the extreme points of the set of IC and IR mechanisms have a simple structure in every problem with one-dimensional types but are virtually as rich as the set of exhaustive mechanisms in every problem with multi-dimensional types.
-Recall that, in our model, a $d$-dimensional allocation space $A$ always corresponds to a $(d-1)$-dimensional type space $\Theta$.
-Also recall that $\mathcal{F}$ is the set of feasibility constraints defining the allocation space $A$.
+In this section, we present our main results about the extreme points of the set of IC mechanisms.
+The main insight is that the set of extreme points has a simple structure in \textit{every} problem with one-dimensional types but is virtually as rich as the set of exhaustive mechanisms in \textit{every} problem with multi-dimensional types.
+For the results, recall that a $d$-dimensional allocation space $A$ corresponds to a $(d-1)$-dimensional type space $\Theta$.
+Also recall that $\mathcal{F}$ is the set of feasibility constraints defining the allocation space.

 \begin{theorem} Suppose $d=2$.
 Then, every extreme point $x\in \ext \mathcal{X}$ is exhaustive and satisfies $|\menu(x)|\leq |\mathcal{F}|$. \end{theorem}